onstuimig/craft-cookiebot/README.md

-# CookieBot for Craft3 and Craft4
+# CookieBot for Craft CMS

-CookieBot integration into Craft CMS 3 or 4.
+CookieBot integration into Craft CMS

 ## Requirements
-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 4.0.0 or later.

 ## Install

-- Install with Composer via: ``composer require balazscsaba2006/cookiebot``
+- Install with Composer via: ``composer require onstuimig/cookiebot``
 - Navigate to `Settings -> Plugins` and click the "Install" button

 ## Configure